 For each pointing, we used the \textit{MUSE} pipeline (version 2.8.1; \citealt{Weilbacher2012,Weilbacher2020}) with the ESO Recipe Execution Tool (EsoRex; \citealt{ECDT2015}) to reduce the raw data, which provides a standard procedure to calibrate the individual exposures and combine them into a datacube (see the \textit{MUSE} pipeline manual\footnote{https://www.eso.org/sci/software/pipelines/muse/} for more details).
-Further sky subtraction was performed with the Zurich Atmosphere Purge software (ZAP; \citealt{Soto2016}), which involved principal component analysis to characterize the sky residuals remaining in the datacube and remove them.
+Further sky subtraction was performed with the Zurich Atmosphere Purge software (ZAP; \citealt{Soto2016}), which involved principal component analysis to characterise the sky residuals remaining in the datacube and remove them.
 By using the CubeMosaic class implemented in the \textit{MUSE} Python Data Analysis Framework (MPDAF) package \citep{Bacon2016}, we combined the individual datacubes into the final mosaic.
 In this process, the individual datacubes were first manually aligned by adopting the bright \textit{2MASS} stars as a reference.
 Then, the $5\sigma$-clipping average was performed on them to build the final datacube mosaic and remove the outliers.
 We also propagated the variance and write them into the final datacube mosaic.

-Before the spectral analysis of the final datacube mosaic, we corrected the Galactic extinction of data by using the color excess, based on the recalibration \citep{Schlafly2011} of the dust map of \citet{Schlegel1998} and adopted a Galaxy extinction law from \citet{Fitzpatrick1999} with $R_{V}=3.1$.
+Before the spectral analysis of the final datacube mosaic, we corrected the foreground Galactic extinction of data based on the colour excess from the dust map of \citet{Schlegel1998} with the recalibration of \citet{Schlafly2011}.
+The Galaxy extinction law from \citet{Fitzpatrick1999} with $R_{V}=3.1$ is adopted in the above correction.
 Given the faintness of the diffuse emission and the seeing value, a median filter with a kernel of $4\times4$ spaxels (or 0$\farcs8\times0\farcs8$) was also chosen to smooth the final datacube mosaic.
 Then we adopted the public IDL software Kubeviz\footnote{https://www.mpe.mpg.de/~dwilman/kubeviz/Welcome.html} \citep{Fossati2016} to fit each emission line with the Gaussian profile and derived the emission-line fluxes, the velocity and velocity dispersion of the ionized gas.
-The spaxels with S/N $<3$ and velocity error and velocity dispersion error $>$ 50 km s$^{-1}$ are masked.
-In addition, we also mask the spaxels with extreme outliers in the distributions of velocity and velocity dispersion.
+The spaxels with signal-to-noise ratio (S/N) $<3$ and velocity error and velocity dispersion error $>$ 50 km s$^{-1}$ were masked.
+In addition, we also masked the spaxels with extreme outliers in the distributions of velocity and velocity dispersion.